ICTU/netbox_slm/README.md

    $ python3 manage.py runserver 8001
    ```

-Visit http://127.0.0.1:8001 in the browser to see the auto reloading
+Visit http://127.0.0.1:8001 in the browser to see the auto reloading version of the NetBox UI.
-version of the netbox UI.
-Port 8000 is taken by the docker ran variant.
+Port 8000 is taken by the Docker ran variant.

 ## Get in touch